symfony/symfony-docs/cookbook/deployment/platformsh.rst

         disk: 2048

 An example of these configurations can be found on `GitHub`_.
-The list of available services can be found on the `Platform.sh documentation <configure-services>`_.
+The list of `available services <configure-services>`_ can be found on the Platform.sh documentation.

 Configure Database Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~